vanzasetia/personal-website/src/blogs/simple.md

 - KISS can be a valid English word which can lead to misunderstanding; and
 - "short" does not necessarily mean simple.

-Oh, I just realized that KIS is not simple enough.
-It contains three words: "Keep," "It," and "Simple."
+Wait.
+KIS is not simple enough.
+It has three words: "Keep," "It," and "Simple."
 Those can be hard for people to understand.

 S is the simplest thing which stands for Simple—one letter for one word.